aftergracepoint1/aftergracepoint.github.io/what-is-gracepoint.md

 ### But what is it really like at Gracepoint?

-After the honeymoon stage of freshman year passes, you begin to fully appreciate what a spiritually thriving Gracepoint is.
+After the honeymoon stage of freshman year passes, you begin to fully appreciate what a spiritually thriving church Gracepoint is.
 There are people being saved seemingly every Sunday, sharing their heartfelt testimonies as they accept or reaffirm their commitment to Christ.
 Pastor Ed’s messages move you and give you a new understanding of God’s word.
 Passages you’ve heard a hundred times in the past surprise you with new understanding in the context of sermons and bible studies.
 You start to see your peers as not just friends, but brothers and sisters and envision doing life together even after graduating.

 Around this time, you also notice some peculiarities.
 Events are increasingly separated by gender, and you notice little things, like when organizing rides, guys and girls never ride together.
 Dating is technically not “not allowed,” but nobody does it.
 Strange…in a community of hundreds of 18-21 year olds, nobody wants to date?
 Well, of course they want to date, but they willingly deny themselves for the sake of focusing on their same-gender relationships first and not risking causing strife in the community as dating often does (especially those ending in a breakup).